vikas-sirohi/Olympic-Data-Analysis/README.md

 # Olympic-Data-Analysis
-Complete Interactive Olympic Dataset Analysis \n
 Hello Everyone!
-This is an Interactive Streamlit application for analyse Olympic dataset.\n
+This is an Interactive Streamlit application for analyzing the Olympic dataset.<br />
+Download all the files in a directory.
+Extract the compressed dataset file provided.<br/>
+Run command streamlit run app.py.